stoudth/DatabaseProject/README.md

 ------------------------------

 #### HANDLEBAR CITATION
-The handlebar use in the hbs files to generate data tables and dropdown menus is taken from the Node.js Starter App provided in this course. <br />
+The handlebar use in the hbs files to generate data tables and dropdown menus is adapted from the Node.js Starter App provided in this course. <br />
 **Date:** 2/21/2023 <br />
 **Adapted from:** GitHub: osu-cs340-ecampus/nodejs-starter-app - Steps 3, 4 and 6 <br />
 **Source URL:** https://github.com/osu-cs340-ecampus/nodejs-starter-app <br />
 **Authors:** George Kochera, Cortona1, Dr. Michael Curry, dmgs11 <br />
-**Description:** Imports and uses handlebar syntax to display data that is sent back from the routehandler that was retrieved from the SQL database.
+**Description:** Uses handlebar syntax to display data that is sent back from the routehandler that was retrieved from the SQL database.

 --------------------------------